 Local experts you can trust.Find an ELP

 Clearly, selling your home when you have negative equity is a bad deal.
-That’s called a short sale, and it impacts your credit score almost as much as a foreclosure.
+That’s called a short sale.
 Breaking even on your home sale is better, but it’s still not ideal.
 If you’re in either situation, don’t sell unless you have to in order to avoid bankruptcy or foreclosure.

 For the last several years, home values have been on the rise, and that means most homeowners are building equity.
 Their homes are now worth more than they owe on them, and that trend will persist as they pay down their mortgages and home values continue to increase.